Inflation represents:

 What does inflation imply?

-(a) Rise in budget deficit
+(a) Rise in the budget deficit

 (b) Rise in prices of consumer goods.

-(c) rise in money supply.
+(c) rise in the money supply.

-(d) Rise in general price index
+(d) Rise in the general price index

 What shows the inverse relationship between inflation and unemployment?